 Job Opportunities with Columbia Riverkeeper

-Columbia Riverkeeper is currently looking for a Summer Law Clerk & Citizen Outreach Canvasser to join our team!
+Columbia Riverkeeper is currently looking for 2017 Summer & Semester Law Clerks & Citizen Outreach Canvasser to join our team!

-Riverkeeper is seeking summer law clerks and externs.
-Riverkeeper focuses on giving clerks hands on experience working with the organization’s attorneys to improve legal writing and research skills while learning about laws that help protect habitat and water quality in the Columbia River Basin.
+Law Clerk Position Description: Columbia Riverkeeper is accepting applications for 2017 summer and semester law clerks.
+Riverkeeper focuses on giving law clerks hands-on experience working with the organization’s staff attorneys and outside counsel to improve legal writing and research skills while learning about laws that protect habitat and water quality in the Columbia River.

 Citizen Outreach Canvasser